thompsonseanr/openwrt-mesh-cudy/README.md

-## OpenWrt Playbook for Cudy M3000 v1 routers.
+## OpenWrt Playbook for Cudy M3000 v1 routers

 Use at your own risk; it may break your stuff.